Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 A few things this deep dive doesn't do, and probably shouldn't:

-• Idioms — Datamuse doesn't have great idiom data.
-For idioms we still rely on Free Dictionary (which has decent idiom entries) plus the Grammar Reference's "Featured Phrases" section.
+- Idioms — multi-word idioms don't always produce useful collocational data.
+For idioms we still show the dictionary entry plus the Grammar Reference's "Featured Phrases" section.

 For each limitation, the popup degrades cleanly.
-If rel_jjb returns nothing for an idiom, the section just doesn't render.
+The section just doesn't render.

 Try it